heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 ====
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![pr](https://img.shields.io/badge/PRs-welcome-brightgreen)

-## Preliminaries: What is a Knowledge Graph?
-A knowledge graph, also known as a semantic network, represents a network of real-world entities—i.e. objects, events, situations, or concepts—and illustrates the relationship between them.
-This information is usually stored in a graph database and visualized as a graph structure, prompting the term knowledge “graph.” [[Source (IBM)](https://www.ibm.com/think/topics/knowledge-graph)]

-We classify the common knowledge graph concepts you may come across as follows.
-* Traditional knowledge graph curated or crowsourced by human.
-  * There are general KGs such as [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), [DBPedia](https://www.dbpedia.org/), [Yago](https://yago-knowledge.org/), [Google Freebase](https://developers.google.com/freebase/guide/basic_concepts).
-  * There are also domain-specific KGs such as PrimeKG (Medical KG), and FinKario (Financial KG).
-* Heterogenous information network (HIN) built on relational data, such as social network, financial network and product perchase network.
-It is also capable to store these data in relational table while relations are usually represented by the foreign keys between tables.
-* Other self-defined heterogenous graphs or knowledge graph for specific tasks.
-For example,
-  * The graph in Microsoft GraphRAG, while the nodes are entities extracted from documents and edges represent the co-occurence of these entities in the document chunks.
-  * Agent Memory Graph in Graphiti or ByteDance M3-Agent.

 ## Papers and Materials from All Areas
 > * Note 1: The papers from the database/data science communities are marked with 🌟.
 > * Note 2: From Nov 2023, I started to add papers related to LLM in each session, marked with 🔥.